-Cows milked OAD in general dry off in better condition that TAD cows.
+Cows milked OAD generally dry off in better condition that TAD cows.
 If you are purchasing winter grazing do so on a kg DM/head/day basis not per cow/week.
 This way you can specify the level of feeding required and will not be paying for feed you don’t need.

 Milking machine and milk cooling

-On OAD, udders are likely to be at maximum capacity and therefore, during milking, the rate of milk flow through the milking machine will be faster than on TAD.
+On OAD, udders are likely to be at maximum capacity.
+Therefore, during milking, the rate of milk flow through the milking machine will be faster than on TAD.
 These conditions may necessitate some changes in the machine.

 - The milk pump and receiver must have sufficient capacity to cope with the faster rates of milk flow expected on OAD.
 Cows milked OAD have a rapid letdown and flooding of the milk line has been a common problem in older sheds.

 - The plate cooler and refrigeration unit must have sufficient capacity.
 Refrigeration is particularly a problem on daily collection where all the milk enters the vat only once.
 If a silo is 60% full at 18°C it will take 3 hours to get to less than 7°C. A cooling tower or chilled water may be required to ensure compliance at pick up.

 Cows milked OAD take longer to milk – approximately two minutes.
 If milking is already taking 3+ hours you may need to reconsider staff tasks to ensure milkers don’t become fatigued during the milking process i.e. staff swapping roles half way through milking.
 In herringbone dairies slow milkers may need to be managed separately to prevent every row being delayed.